RebelGuy/chat-mate/projects/server/readme.md

 Alternatively, run `yarn build:debug` to bundle the debug app to the same format as what is used in release.
 If building fails because the Prisma client could not be found, please run `yarn generate`.

-## Scripts for production:
-Assumes that steps 1-3 of the previous section have been run.
-3. `yarn build:release` bundles the application as `./dist/server/app.js`.
-4. `yarn migrate:release` migrate the database to the latest schema
-5. `yarn start:release` to run the release server

 ## Authentication
 ### YouTube